mcchae/pot-sdk-doc/ARGOS_RPA_POT_SDK_on_Windows10.md

 # ARGOS-Labs POT SDK on Windows 10

 Welcome to the Python-to-Operation Toolset (POT) SDK for ARGOS Low-code platform.
-This doucoment will show you how to develop and release a plugin from your Python solution.
+This document will show you how to develop and release a plugin from your Python solution.

 ---
 ## Prerequisites